firebus/splunk-jira/README.md

 #### Notes

-jira is a 'generating' command that produces a results table.
+jiraxml is a 'generating' command that produces a results table.
 It does not create events.
-There is also a prototype retainsevents version called 'jiraevents' with the same syntax.
+There is also a prototype retainsevents version called 'jiraxmlevents' with the same syntax.
 It creates real events instead of a table, but the events are empty so far...

 ### jirasoap (SOAP API)